 |Phase II||Biomarker/Laboratory analysis, Treatment||Active||3 to 21||NCI||NCI-2011-02546|

-This phase II trial is studying how well GDC-0449 works in treating younger patients with recurrent or refractory medulloblastoma.
-GDC-0449 may slow the growth of tumor cells
+This phase II trial studies how well vismodegib works in treating younger patients with recurrent or refractory medulloblastoma.
+Vismodegib may slow the growth of tumor cells.

 Further Study Information